digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ``[DAML-LF < x.y]`` and ``[DAML-LF ≥ x.y]`` to make the respective
 line conditional upon the DAML-LF version.

+The version 1.dev is a special staging area for the next 1.x version to be released.
+Compliant implementations are not required to implement any features exclusive to version 1.dev, but should take them under advisement as likely elements of the next 1.x version.

-Below, we list the versions of DAML-LF that a DAML-LF engine compliant with the present specification must handle.
+Below, we list the versions of DAML-LF 1.x that a DAML-LF engine compliant with the present specification must handle [except for 1.dev], in ascending order.
 The list comes with a brief description of the changes, and some links to help unfamiliar readers learn about the features involved in the change.
 One can refer also to the `Serialization` section which is particularly concerned about versioning and backward compatibility.

 Version 1.0